Fitness & Health Utilities

 How many steps are in a mile?

 It depends on stride length.
 A common estimate is ~2,000 steps per mile, but your stride may be longer or shorter.
+For a deeper explanation, read our resource on how many steps are in a mile.

 Does my pace impact step length?

 Yes.
 The American College of Sports Medicine found that running step length usually increases compared to walking.
+For a detailed breakdown of pace-based stride differences, see our full height & pace impact on step length resource.

 Should I use height-based or step-based?